-An amazing example is The Netherlands’ Capital city of Amsterdam, which is among the first cities to reach and exceed the 90–90–90 targets.
-Home to over one quarter of all of the people living with HIV in the Netherlands, Amsterdam has used a reliable and accessible public health system to full effect.
-A wide range of flexible entry points are available for HIV testing and sexual health promotion, especially for gay men and other men who have sex with men.
+A fantastic example is The Netherlands’ Capital city of Amsterdam, which is among the first cities to reach and exceed the 90–90–90 targets.
+Home to over one-quarter of all people living with HIV in the Netherlands, Amsterdam has used a reliable and accessible public health system to full effect.
+A wide range of flexible entry points is available for HIV testing and sexual health promotion, especially for gay men and other men who have sex with men.
 This has reduced the number of people living with HIV who are unaware of their HIV status.
 Harm reduction services also have been integrated into the city’s HIV strategy and have reached high coverage among people who inject drugs.
-Once people are diagnosed with HIV, they are efficiently linked to a network of experienced clinical centres that provide universal access to expert HIV treatment and care.
+Once people are diagnosed with HIV, they are efficiently linked to a network of experienced clinical centers that provide universal access to expert HIV treatment and care.

 The United States, on the other hand, is not doing as well.

 The United States of America has reported that 15% [14–16%] of an estimated 1.1 million people living with HIV in the country in 2014 were undiagnosed.
-Also, The USA appears to face greater challenges to reaching the second 90 than countries in western Europe.
-According to the latest national report, an estimated 71% of people living with HIV were receiving medical care in 2014, but only 57% of people living with HIV met the national criteria for continuous HIV medical care.
-Viral load was suppressed in 77% of persons who received care in 2013 and in 81% of persons with a viral load test during 2013, which is equivalent to 55% of the total number of people who had been diagnosed with HIV diagnosis by the end of 2012 and were still alive in 2013.
+Also, The USA appears to face more significant challenges to reaching the second 90 than countries in western Europe.
+According to the latest national report, an estimated 71% of people living with HIV received medical care in 2014.
+Still, only 57% of people living with HIV met the national criteria for continuous HIV medical care.
+Viral load was suppressed in 77% of persons who received care in 2013 and 81% of persons with a viral load test during 2013, which is equivalent to 55% of the total number of people who had been diagnosed with HIV diagnosis by the end of 2012 and were still alive in 2013.

 People living with HIV who take antiretroviral medications daily as prescribed and who achieve and then maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.

-Three large multinational research studies involving couples in which one partner was living with HIV and the other was not—HPTN 052, PARTNER and Opposites Attract—observed no HIV transmission to the HIV-negative partner while the partner with HIV had a durably undetectable viral load.
-These studies followed approximately 3,000 male-female and male-male couples over many years while they did not use condoms.
-Over the course of the PARTNER and Opposites Attract studies, couples reported engaging in more than 74,000 condomless episodes of vaginal or anal intercourse.
+Three sizeable multinational research studies involving couples in which one partner was living with HIV and the other was not—HPTN 052, PARTNER, and Opposites Attract—observed no HIV transmission to the HIV-negative partner.
+In contrast, the partner with HIV had a durably undetectable viral load.
+These studies followed approximately 3,000 male-female and male-male couples over many years while not using condoms.
+Throughout the PARTNER and Opposites Attract studies, couples reported engaging in more than 74,000 condomless episodes of vaginal or anal intercourse.

 HIV Criminalization Laws:

-From the CDC website, these laws are not just outdated but lacking in modern scientific evidence and research.
+According to the CDC website, these laws are outdated and lacking in modern scientific evidence and research.

-“During the early years of the HIV epidemic, a number of states implemented HIV-specific criminal exposure laws.
-These laws impose criminal penalties on people living with HIV who know their HIV status and who potentially expose others to HIV.
+“During the early years of the HIV epidemic, many states implemented HIV-specific criminal exposure laws.
+These laws impose criminal penalties on people living with HIV who know their HIV status and potentially expose others to HIV.
 In 1990, the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, which provides states with funds for AIDS treatment and care, required every state to certify that its criminal laws were adequate to prosecute any HIV-infected individual who knowingly exposed another person to HIV.”

 “An analysis by CDC and Department of Justice researchers found that, by 2011, a total of 67 laws explicitly focused on persons living with HIV had been enacted in 33 states.3 These laws vary as to what behaviors are criminalized or result in additional penalties.
 In 24 states, laws require persons who are aware that they have HIV to disclose their status to sexual partners and 14 states require disclosure to needle-sharing partners.
 Twenty-five states criminalize one or more behaviors that pose a low or negligible risk for HIV transmission.”

-Saying ZERO in the face of these laws not only protects defendants, and gives them the power to properly submit evidence regarding their lack of ability to expose and thus infect another individual, it also has the power to increase HIV testing as the only common defense is a “lack of knowledge of HIV infection”.
+Saying ZERO in the face of these laws not only protects defendants and gives them the power to properly submit evidence regarding their lack of ability to expose and thus infect another individual, but it also has the power to increase HIV testing as the only common defense is a “lack of knowledge of HIV infection.”

 One small word, ZERO, can literally change the course of this disease and how gay males see themselves and their sexual partners.
-It can also go a very long way in increasing HIV testing, disclosure, treatment and ending stigma.
-Simply telling the truth about HIV transmission from a guy who is undetectable will go a long way in changing our world.
-No matter what anyone or organization wants to say, this is our illness in most of the world.
+It can also go a very long way in increasing HIV testing, disclosure, treatment, and ending stigma.
+Simply telling the truth about HIV transmission from an undetectable guy will go a long way in changing our world.
+No matter what anyone or any organization wants to say, this is our illness in most of the world.
 We claimed it.
 We fought it.
 We are beating it.
-We lost lovers, brothers and friends but many of us are still here!
+We lost lovers, brothers, and friends, but many of us are still here!
 We created the Red Ribbon and AIDS Memorial.
-We marched and too many of us died.
+We marched, and too many of us died.
 This stigma must end with our generation.
 HIV infection should not be a scarlet letter around any of our brothers’ necks.
-A positive diagnosis makes you no less a person, man or human being.
-And it should not make you less desirable as a sexual partner, boyfriend, lover or husband.
-You have ZERO chance of becoming infected from an undetectable partner, even if you choose to not use condoms.
+A positive diagnosis makes you no less a person, man, or human being.
+And it should not make you less desirable as a sexual partner, boyfriend, lover, or husband.
+You have ZERO chance of becoming infected by an undetectable partner, even if you choose not to use condoms.
 Period!

-Saying ZERO means ZERO, backed by the facts and science we know to be true, will stop the haters in their tracks and get us back onto external battles like full Civil Rights, Marriage Equality for all and Equal protection under the law.
+Saying ZERO means ZERO, backed by the facts and science we know to be accurate, will stop the haters in their tracks and get us back onto external battles like full Civil Rights, Marriage Equality for all, and Equal protection under the law.